uthpalasam7/spring-boot-async-demo/README.md

 # Spring Boot Async + CompletableFuture Demo

-This is a minimal example project to demonstrate using `@Async`, `CompletableFuture` and `ThreadPoolTaskExecutor` in a Spring Boot application.
+This is a minimal example project to demonstrate using `@Async` and `CompletableFuture` in a Spring Boot application.

 ## How to run